Camara History, Family Crest & Coats of Arms

 The surname Camara was first found in the province of Galicia in the northwestern region of the Iberian peninsula.
 However, like many locative surnames, Camara arose independently in various parts of Spain.
 Records show that a branch of the family had its ancestral home in the Valley of Ayala, in Amurrio (Alava).

-Important Dates for the Camara family
+Early History of the Camara family

 This web page shows only a small excerpt of our Camara research.
 Another 138 words (10 lines of text) covering the year 1576 is included under the topic Early Camara History in all our PDF Extended History products and printed products wherever possible.